mikespub-org/seblucas-cops/DESIGN.md

 In COPS 2.x both old-style URL parameters (getJSON.php?page=...&id=...) and new-style Route URLs (/authors/...) are supported by the Framework.

 COPS 3.x enables Route URLs by default.
 This gives us nicer-looking URLs, and it allows us to use a single front controller.
+Support for generating old-style URLs is removed in release 3.4.x.

 ## Endpoints, Handlers & Output